-Students enrolled in the Business Education program must have a composite score of 18 or higher on the ACT examination and meet the admissions requirements of the Department of Education.
+Students enrolled in the Business Education program must have a composite score of 20 (18 if score transcript is dated prior to January 1, 1990) on the American College Test (ACT), achieve a passing score on the National Teachers Examination as mandated by the Missouri Department of Elementary and Secondary Education, and meet the admissions requirements of the Department of Education.
 Missouri certification requires a cumulative GPA of at least 2.50 at the time of graduation.
 If a transfer student substitutes a 300-level required course with an accepted transfer course, the course will meet the course requirement but is not counted as upper division credit.
 We will not accept a transferred junior college course for any 400-level course in the department.